georgringer/news/Documentation/Main/Configuration/Reference/Index.rst

 Reference for detail view
 """""""""""""""""""""""""

-The following table describes the settings concerning the list view.
+The following table describes the settings concerning the detail view.

 **Important:** Those are set by using plugin.tx\_news.settings.detail!